apache/incubator-teaclave-sgx-sdk/samplecode/tr-mpc/Readme.md

 7. Intel CA report signing pem.
 Download and uncompress: https://software.intel.com/sites/default/files/managed/7b/de/RK_PUB.zip

-## Embedding IAS credentials to ue-ra-server
+## Embedding IAS credentials to tr-mpc-server

 `enclave/src/lib.rs` contains three funcs `load_certs` `load_private_key` and `load_spid`.
 These three functions are configured to load cert/key/spid from `client.crt` `client.key` `spid.txt` from `bin` directory respectively.
 One can either adjust the file paths/names or copy the cert/key/spid to `bin`. `spid.txt` should only contain one line of 32 chars such as `DEADBEAFDEADBEAFDEADBEAFDEADBEAF`.